silicone roof coating system installed in LaGrange, Ohio.JPG

 The #1 benefit of a silicone roof coating system is the cost savings versus completely tearing off and installing a new roof system.

-A silicone coating system usually costs between $2 and $3.50 per square foot.
-A complete roof tear-off and installation can cost $4 – $10 per square foot.
+A silicone coating system usually costs between $3 and $7 per square foot.
+A complete roof tear-off and installation costs at least $10 per square foot.

 As long as the existing roof substrate is dry and stable, no roof removal is required.

-If there are some wet areas of the roof, these can be removed and installed with new, dry material before silicone is installed.
+If the roof has wet areas, these can be removed and replaced with new, dry material before installing silicone.

 silicone roof coating on a commercial roof